diogopmartins/EchoInTrack/README.md

 ## License

-[Your License Here - See LICENSE file]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing